antfu/antfu.me/pages/posts/reimagine-atomic-css.md

 So UnoCSS took another aggressive step by not supporting preflights.
 Instead, it left the control of CSS resetting fully to users (or frameworks on top of UnoCSS) to use the one that fits their needs (Normalize.css, Reset.css, or UI frameworks' resetting, etc.)

-This also allows UnoCSS to have more possibility on CSS Scoping.
-For example, we have an experimental `scoped-vue` mode on the Vite plugin to generated scoped style for each component that you can safely ship as a component library using atomic CSS without worry about the conflicting with users' CSS.
+This also allows UnoCSS to have more possibilities on CSS Scoping.
+For example, we have an experimental `scoped-vue` mode on the Vite plugin to generate scoped styles for each component so you can safely ship them as a component library using atomic CSS without worry about conflicting with users' CSS.
 For example:

 ```html
 <template>